raspibolt/raspibolt/preparations.md

 You might also want to get this optional hardware:

 * optional: Raspberry Pi case to protect your Pi and cool it down
-* optional: optional: a small USB thumbdrive or microSD card to create regular local backups of your Lightning channels
+* optional: a small USB thumbdrive or microSD card to create regular local backups of your Lightning channels

 ---